 New Goals New Mindset

 Small achievements create greater success and happiness than larger goals we complete less frequently.
 By breaking our goals into smaller chunks, we celebrate recurring victories rather than waiting for a win in the far-distant future.
 This fosters a growth mindset.

 By focusing on monthly milestones, we feel the joy and accomplishment of repeated success.
 Working towards smaller new goals is more manageable than attempting to complete a mammoth one.

 Why dwell on a goal that looms a year away when each small achievement can propel our forward progress?
 It’s so much easier to stay motivated when you can see continuing improvement.

 Imagine I set a goal to walk 10,000 steps a day.
 It might be hard to reach that goal on day one, so instead, I create smaller ones.
 Setting a small goal each week allows me to improve incrementally.
 If I fail to walk, I simply reset the bar and try again.

 The best thing about monthly goals is that you can easily change them.
 I don’t know about you, but I find it challenging to decide what I want to accomplish for the entire year.

 What if my objectives change?
 What if life throws curveballs that make my initial dream impossible?

 Let’s face it.
 It’s easier to create small goals once a month than one big goal for the whole year.
+It’s also easier to stay focused for thirty days than three-hundred and sixty-five.
 The key is to set specific objectives.

 Let’s say you want to improve your relationship with your partner.
 What steps can you take now?